-Notes: Trade data were downloaded from the World Bank WITS database at the Harmonized System (HS) six-digit level for 2017.
+Notes: Trade data were downloaded from the World Bank WITS database at the Harmonized System (HS) 6-digit level for 2017.
 The trade year used was based on the year the non-tariff measures data were collected.
-The sector was defined in HS 2017 two-digit sections.
+The sector was defined in HS 2017 2-digit sections.

-Source: Authors, based on UNCTAD TRAINS raw data (accessed 1 May 2020).
+Source: Authors' calculations based on the UNCTAD TRAINS raw data (accessed 1 May 2020).